Commercial Tenancy law review

 The retail industry in Western Australia is characterised by a mix of small businesses and large businesses participating as landlords and tenants.
 This mix can sometimes lead to an imbalance in bargaining power and inequitable leasing arrangements.

 One of the key objectives of the CT Act is to address this imbalance by providing for greater transparency and fairness in lease agreements for small retail businesses.
-To find out whether the CT Act is achieving this objective while still being flexible enough to accommodate changes in the marketplace, the review considers whether the CT Act:
+To find out whether the CT Act is achieving this objective while still being flexible enough to accommodate changes in the marketplace, the review considered whether the CT Act:

 • addresses imbalances in bargaining power